Migorithm/duva/docs/_commands/ping.md

 ---
 title: PING
 layout: command
-description: Increase value for the key when it is parsable to integer
+description: Returns PONG if no argument is provided
 syntax: PING
 ---